 Fall Prevention Tips

 Be active.
-With doctor approval, participate in activities such as walking, water aerobics, tai chi, etc. Participating in physical activity can improve balance and coordination.
+With your doctor’s approval, regularly participate in light activities such as walking, water aerobics, tai chi, or yoga.
+Being active will help to keep your joints moving and strengthen your muscles.
+Participating in physical activity can also improve balance and coordination, and overall, lessen your chances of falling.

 Review Medications.
-Talk with your doctor about your health conditions, if you’ve fallen before, and what type of medications you are taking.
-Certain medicine side effects can make you tired, cause dizziness, etc. Your doctor can help identify some prevention strategies and see if there are any alternatives to the medicines you are taking.
+Talk to your doctor about what types of medications you are taking.
+Certain medication side effects can make you tired or cause dizziness.
+Your doctor can help identify some prevention strategies and see if there are any alternatives to the medicines you are taking.
+Additionally, speak to your doctor about any existing health conditions you have that may impact your balance.
+Your doctor can evaluate any disorders you may have and recommend the proper treatment.

 Add grab bars and handrails.
 Installing these safety tools in your home can help with managing stairs, using the bathroom, and getting in and out of the bathtub without injuring yourself.
 When using these aids, taking your time is key to safety!